dtcc-platform/dtcc-builder/README.md

 ![](images/hammarkullen.jpg)

+*The image shows a mesh of the Hammarkullen area in Gothenburg generated from public data from the Swedish mapping, cadastral and land registration authority (Lantmäteriet).*

 ## Getting started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.